The Century Foundation: History

 The Century Foundation also has supported two task forces that examined homeland security issues after the events of September 11, 2001.
 The first, chaired by Richard A. Clarke, produced a report, "Defeating the Jihadists: A Blueprint for Action", in 2005.
 The report assessed the nation's successes and failures on homeland security and, building on the recommendations of the 9/11 Commission, offered a detailed action plan for neutralizing the international movement at the core of worldwide terrorism.
 The second task force, co-chaired by Richard Clarke and Randy Beers, produced the report "The Forgotten Homeland" in 2006, in which leading homeland security experts analyze the nation's most significant vulnerabilities and propose strategies to reduce them.
 In 2003, The Century Foundation published "The War on Our Freedoms: Civil Liberties in an Age of Terrorism", which included essays by scholars and journalists that pointed out what is wrong with the current rush to limit civil liberties in the name of national security.

 In 2001, The Century Foundation published The Fabulous Decade: Macroeconomic Lessons from the 1990s by Janet Yellen and Alan Blinder.

+In 2025, TCF produced The Price of Excellence, a short documentary directed by JD Jones examining the unequal treatment and funding of HBCUs compared to non-HBCU peer institutions, with support from The Kresge Foundation.
+Filmed at North Carolina Agricultural and Technical State University, the film features TCF Senior Fellow Dr. Denise A. Smith and premiered at the Congressional Black Caucus Foundation's Annual Legislative Conference on September 25, 2025.